bryanbaker-11/unlucky-hitters-2021/README.md

 My second project for the Lede Program 2022.

 # Goals
-- Determine who the unluckiest hitters were based on expected statistics vs. actual statistics
+- Determine who the unluckiest hitters were based on expected statistics vs. actual statistics.
+- Find hitters with a high hard-hit out percentage.
+- Check which hitters appears most throughout all metrics.

+# Unlucky Hitter's Python Notebook Summary